UAB PARTNERS WITH GUIDEWAY CARE TO EXPAND GUIDESAFE™

 Partnership Increases Access, Support for COVID-19 Risk Mitigation Platform

 BIRMINGHAM, Ala., Aug 5, 2020: Guideway Care today announced a new partnership with the University of Alabama at Birmingham (UAB), part of the University of Alabama System, to increase access to and support for the GuideSafe™ platform, a set of online tools designed to mitigate the risk of exposure and spread of COVID-19.
-The partnership will enable a wide array of organizations to take advantage of the GuideSafe™ platform in order to protect employees as they return to work, students as they return to school, as well as offering protection for visitors and vendors.
+The partnership will enable a wide array of organizations to take advantage of the GuideSafe™ platform in order to protect employees as they return to work, and students as they return to school, as well as offering protection for visitors and vendors.
 In addition, Guideway Care is offering expanded contact center options to the GuideSafe™ platform to help address employee and staff concerns and answer questions.
 The full solution explanation can be found at www.GuideSafe.com.

 UAB will provide the platform to the University of Alabama, the University of Alabama in Huntsville and other educational institutions within the state of Alabama, and has partnered with Guideway Care, a provider of technology-enabled Care Guidance services, to make the solution available to educational institutions outside the state, as well as commercial entities, hospitals, faith-based organizations and other organizations nationwide.